 But which hazmat training courses do your employees need to take to efficiently and safely do their jobs?
 To help clear the air, we’ve compiled this guide to hazmat courses so you can determine which course your employees need.

 HAZWOPER training stands for hazardous waste operations and emergency response training.
-The employees who need HAZWOPER training include waste site cleanup personnel, general site workers, and occasional site workers.
+The employees who need HAZWOPER courses include waste site cleanup personnel, general site workers, and occasional site workers.

 It’s clear why HAZWOPER training is required of those who are waste site cleanup personnel because they’re often the first ones on the job to dispose of hazardous waste.
 But general and occasional site workers are required to receive 40 hours of HAZWOPER training by OSHA because they’re often in contact with hazardous materials.
 It’s always good to be prepared for an emergency situation, especially when working with hazmat.

 DOT hazmat training